ZeldonZoom/trail4bits-online/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
--Flask documentation and community
+- Flask documentation and community
--Bootstrap team for the excellent UI framework
+- Bootstrap team for the excellent UI framework
--Flask documentation and community
+- Flask documentation and community
--Corey Schafer for his Flask YouTube playlist, which provided invaluable guidance and inspiration for this project -All contributors who help improve this project
+- Corey Schafer for his Flask YouTube playlist, which provided invaluable guidance and inspiration for this project
+- All contributors who help improve this project